MemberPress Integration

 In the video above, we look at how you can connect your MemberPress site to ThriveCart so that you can automatically add customers to membership levels when their orders complete.

-You will need to install the Developer Edition of MemberPress (now known as MemberPress Plus)
+You will need to install the Developer Edition of MemberPress (now known as MemberPress Plus) in order to continue through the WordPress API Setup steps below.

 What does this integration support?